wp-plugins/tags-all-in-one/readme.txt

 3. Activate Woocommerce Product Flexslide all in one in the "Plugins" using the "Activate" link.

 == Frequently Asked Questions ==
-If you've got any questions, don't hesitate to ask.
+If you've got any questions, don't hesitate to ask/

 == Screenshots ==
 1. Widget configuration